bparanj/crystal/security/linux/boot-sequence.md

 Linux boot process, from power-on to user login.

 The sequence "BIOS/UEFI -> Boot loader -> Linux Kernel" outlines the core steps involved in booting a Linux system, but there are additional components and steps within this process that are important to understand.
-Here's a more detailed sequence:

 1. **BIOS/UEFI Initialization**:
    - **BIOS (Basic Input/Output System)** or **UEFI (Unified Extensible Firmware Interface)** initializes the hardware and performs a Power-On Self Test (POST) to ensure hardware components are functioning properly.